-Malaysia is one of the peaceful and economically established countries in Asia, it has a rich culture and is the second home for thousands of people.
-Malaysia consists on 13 states, it has so many islands and is divided into islands in many parts.
-Malaysia is a tropical country where weather almost remains same the whole year, and raining begins anytime in the day or at night.
+Malaysia is one of the peaceful and economically established countries in Asia, it has a rich culture and is second home to thousands of people.
+Malaysia consists of 13 states, it has many islands and is divided into islands in many parts.
+Malaysia is a tropical country where weather mostly remains same the whole year, and raining begins anytime in the day or at night.
 Malaysia has borders with Thailand, Singapore, Brunei, Indonesia, Philippines and Vietnam.
-The capital of Malaysia is Kuala Lumpur and Malaysia got independence from United Kingdom on 31 August, 1957 (Pakistan got independence in 1947).
-The currency is Malaysian ringgit, and one USD is equal to 3 Malaysian ringgits (MYR or RM).
+The capital of Malaysia is Kuala Lumpur and Malaysia got independence from United Kingdom on 31 August, 1957.
+The currency is Malaysian ringgit, and one USD is equal to 4 MYR (July 2017).
 I recently visited Malaysia and spent 12 days there, so I thought to share my travel experience with you.

 Malaysia Visa & Return Ticket in Pakistan